odoo/documentation/accounting/localizations/argentina.rst

 Once the invoice is posted, the information related to the AFIP validation and status is displayed in the AFIP Tab, including:

-- AFIP Autoritation:  CAE number.
+- AFIP Autorisation:  CAE number.
 - Expiration date: Deadline to deliver the invoice to the customers.
 Normally 10 days after the CAE is generated.
 - Result: